finos/spring-bot/symphony.md

 </details>

 This tutorial will take you through the process of creating a new Spring Bot application and running it inside the Symphony container.
+Note: the code for this bot will also work on Microsoft Teams, but you'll have to follow the steps on the [Teams Tutorial](Microsoft-Teams.md) to make it work there too.

 We're going to build a "To Do" list with the following features: